Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 - `wp-config.php` contains confidential information regarding the passwords to access

-- This reveals the password for root access to the MySQL database along with the usernames that have access to it
+- This reveals the password for root access to the MySQL database along with the root user that has access to it

 ![](images/mysqlpw.png)